survivejs/react-book/manuscript/12_authoring_libraries.md

 In addition, I generate so called *distribution bundles*: `.js` and `.min.js`.
 There's a sourcemap (`.map`) useful for debugging for both.
 It is possible to consume these bundles standalone as they come with an [UMD](https://github.com/umdjs/umd) wrapper.

 UMD makes it possible to consume them from various environments including global, AMD, and CommonJS (Node.js format).
-You can refresh your memory with these by checking the Getting Started chapter for examples.
+You can refresh your memory with these by checking the *Webpack Compared* chapter for concrete examples.

 It is surprisingly easy to generate the aforementioned bundles using Webpack.
 The following example should give you the basic idea: